lgessl/patroklos/README.md

 patroklos is pipeline that allows you to define, train, validate, test and analyze models whose final goal it is to predict if an event occurs before or after a pivotal time.
-It does so for the famous train-validate-test split of your data, where you train and test your models on a training cohort and pick the best validated model and take it over to the test cohort to assess its generalization error on new data.
+It does so for the famous train-validate-test split of the data.

 ### Installation